Niernen22/test_runner_webapp/README.md

----OUTDATED---
 About this Project:
-This is a webapplication in the process, the goal is to let developers make their own test plans and run them independently from system administrators.
+This webapplication's goal is to allow users to copy tables from the production database and create+run test plans in the test database.
+The application generates the codes, only from the allowed types and data.
 Made for oracle databases.

-At the moment the following is available:
 - Login required for viewing every page
   - Add User: create and delete users (alternatively, there's script for both of these functions to run in the terminal independently without login: create_user.py, delete_user.py)
   - Users: Listing all users, showing admin prviliges